-DHS Head Start Policy Council (HSPC) is composed of twenty-two members, with DHS Head Start parents of currently enrolled children representing 91% of the Council.
-SAISD Head Start Program has six parent representatives (three primary and three alternates) and EISD Head Start Program has four parent representatives (two primary and two alternates).
-DHS EHS-CCP Program has four parent representatives (two primary and two alternates) and the newly awarded Early Head Start Program has four parent representatives (two primary and two alternates).
-Two Community Representatives are elected from the community at large by the HSPC parents to serve on the Council.
+DHS Head Start Policy Council (HSPC) is composed of twenty-four members, with DHS Head Start parents of currently enrolled children representing 83% of the Policy Council.
+SAISD Head Start Program has eight parent representatives (four primary and four alternates) and EISD Head Start Program has four parent representatives (two primary and two alternates).
+DHS EHS-CCP Program has four parent representatives (two primary and two alternates) and the Early Head Start Program has four parent representatives (two primary and two alternates).
+Four Community Representatives (two primary and two alternates) are elected from the community at large by the HSPC parents to serve on the Council.